Tetanus Vaccine and Travel

 Treatment of a tetanus prone wound

 The guidance for the management of patients with tetanus prone wounds was published in 2006 in Chapter 30 of the Green Book, however in July 2018 Public Health England published an update to their guidance as an interim measure which can be found here which is now archived.
-This was then replaced by the fully published guidance document Tetanus Guidance on the management of suspected tetanus cases and on the assessment and management of tetanus prone wounds on 9th November 2018.
-The Green Book was then also updated in November 2018.
+This was then replaced by the fully published guidance document Tetanus Guidance on the management of suspected tetanus cases and on the assessment and management of tetanus prone wounds in March 2024.
+The Green Book was then also updated in June 2022.

 Two very useful posters from UKHSA found here: You can also access them directly as follows: Post exposure management for Tetanus Prone Wounds and Management of Tetanus Prone Wounds.